SOC 2 Certification: Cost, Process, and Training (2026)

 Do I need SOC 2 and ISO 27001?

 Many organisations benefit from both.
 ISO 27001 provides a comprehensive Information Security Management System (ISMS) with global recognition, while SOC 2 meets the specific expectations of US enterprise buyers.
-The two frameworks have significant overlap — organisations with an ISO 27001 ISMS typically find that 60–70% of SOC 2 controls are already addressed.
+The two frameworks have significant overlap.
+Organisations with an ISO 27001 ISMS typically find that 60 to 70% of SOC 2 controls are already addressed.
 Starting with ISO 27001 and adding SOC 2 is a common and efficient approach.

 SOC 2 Resources